-The respondent believed that all POM who get apprehend in the border area are brought to the camp and held captive for a short period of time to get their fingerprints taken before pushed back to Greece.
+The respondent believed that all POM who are apprehended in the border area are brought to the camp and held captive for a short time to get their fingerprints taken before being pushed back to Greece.
 This procedure had also been documented in another BVMN Albanian pushback report.
 In the camp, the officers ascertained that the respondent had already given his fingerprints in Durrës.
 He was then asked by one police officer if he wanted to apply for asylum which the respondent affirmed.
 The officer then took pictures of his face from different angles.

 “I did asylum because I’m vulnerable and I couldn’t walk in the snow and I thought they gonna give me a paper and I would stay here until I will leave at some point but they didn’t.”

 From the camp, the respondent and the Moroccan man were pushed back to Greece.
 Seven Albanian police officers brought them there.
 They walked for an hour.
 Who else was pushed back with them is unknown.